 If Jerry Seinfeld and Larry David could make a show about nothing… we figured we could make a Jewish podcast about everything.
 How does Judaism intersect with contemporary culture and illuminate how people live their lives?
-We don’t profess to have answers, just a host of questions, some profound, some rather goofy.
+What are the trends defining the present and shaping the future?
+We don’t profess to have answers, just a host of questions, some profound, some rather idiosyncratic.
 Along the way we’ll learn about Judaism, the arts, politics, living a good life, and the interconnectedness of all things.

 Join Reconstructing Judaism's Bryan Schwartzman and Rachael Burgess for a weekly podcast about everything Jewish.